Oral cancer screening is an examination performed by a dentist or doctor to look for signs of cancer or precancerous conditions in your mouth.

 The goal of oral cancer screening is to detect mouth cancer or precancerous lesions that may lead to mouth cancer at an early stage — when cancer or lesions are easiest to remove and most likely to be cured.

 But no studies have proved that oral cancer screening saves lives, so not all organizations agree about the benefits of an oral exam for oral cancer screening.
-Some groups recommend screening, while others don't.
+Some groups recommend screening, while others say there isn't enough evidence to make a recommendation.

 People with a high risk of oral cancer may be more likely to benefit from oral cancer screening, though studies haven't clearly proved that.
 Factors that can increase the risk of oral cancer include: